Project Playground

 Bayesian time series analysis of PhD unemployment rates relative to general unemployment and other graduate degree holders, using Current Population Survey microdata from IPUMS USA.

 Why and what: At the top of the second Trump administration, there was a lot of economic upheaval.
-My research team at Pluralsight was a casualty of the increasing cost of money in tech and general uncertainty.
+My research team at Pluralsight was a casualty of the increasing cost of money in tech, and general economic uncertainty.
 Meanwhile, my colleagues at Harvard and other institutions of higher education were having their funding frozen or rescinded entirely.
 I wanted to see this play out in the unemployment numbers and understand if the anecdotes were plentiful enough to notice at a national scale.
-The project involves Bayesian time series decomposition (GAMs, Gaussian processes, autoregressive structures), handling massive survey datasets (40M+ rows with data.table and fst for fast I/O), and applying test-driven development to statistical modeling workflows.
+The project involves Bayesian time series decomposition (GAMs, Gaussian processes, autoregressive structures), handling large survey datasets (40M+ rows with data.table and fst for fast I/O), and applying test-driven development to statistical modeling workflows.
 It uses Stan via brms and cmdstanr for principled uncertainty quantification across multiple seasonal components, trends, and economic cycles.
-I learned that for as flexible as GAMs are, they don’t handle huge shifts in smoothness well, and I was reminded that they don’t lend themselves to easy mechanistic explanations.
+I learned that for as flexible as GAMs are, they don’t handle big shifts in smoothness well, and I was reminded that they don’t lend themselves to easy mechanistic explanations.

 Garmin Health Data Analysis